cocos/cocos-docs/en/index.md

 - [Dark Slash](https://github.com/cocos-creator/tutorial-dark-slash): Original Dark Slash resources authorized by Veewo Games to recreate Dark Slash in Cocos Creator as a demo.
 - [i18n Multi-language demo](https://github.com/nantas/demo-i18n)

-**Attention**: These projects are updated irregularly with the version of Cocos Creator.
-Their default branches on GitHub are master, which corresponds to the latest Cocos Creator version.
-If you are still using the old version of Cocos Creator, these projects may not be able to open, and you can try to switch to the same named branch as the old version.
+**Attention**: These projects are updated regularly with the version of __Cocos Creator__.
+Their default branches on GitHub are `master`, which corresponds to the latest __Cocos Creator__ version.
+If you are still using the old version of __Cocos Creator__, these projects may not be able to open, and you can try to switch to the same named branch as the old version.